McStasMcXtrace/McCode/INSTALL-McStas/Linux/debian/README.md

-## Install McStas 3.5.16 On Debian class systems (including Ubuntu, mint etc.):
+## Install McStas 3.5.24 On Debian class systems (including Ubuntu, mint etc.):
-The packages have been tested to work correctly on Ubuntu 22.04 and Debian 11.
+The packages have been tested to work correctly on Ubuntu 24.04.

 # Add the McCode repository
 After following the below steps your package manager should now be aware of mcstas